 Parallax - Outrage Games - THQ

 At Parallax Software he started out as a programmer, then as a lead, and finally as the Director of Programming for the studio.
 Over 7 wonderful years, he got to work with amazing people and they created many successful Descent-related games together.
 Parallax Software split into Volition and Outrage.
+He was one of the architects of the room and portal engine used in Descent 3.
 And somewhere in there around the 9/11 tragedy, their publisher Interplay went Chapter 11.
 The result was that their very cute Zelda-like game called Rubu Tribe was canceled.
 Also, Descent 4, being made by Volition, was turned into Red Faction for THQ.
 And Outrage assisted with Red Faction 2 PC/Xbox and was acquired by THQ.
 Then they rapidly shifted gears to ship a game called Alter Echo.

 Chris always had the utmost respect and admiration for console games.
 Platformers in particular pushed gameplay limits, were highly experimental, and also were technical marvels.